kmvanneste/Bookworm/README.md

-# Google-Books
+# Bookworm
-This React-based app allows users to query and display books based on their input in the search bar.
-By utilizing Node, Express, and MongoDB, users are able to save and review books or purchase them later..
+Bookworm is a React-based application allows users to query and display books from the Google Books API.
+The backend technologies Node, Express, and MongoDB, allow users to search for books of interest, save their favorites to a wishlist, and purchase them later.